The number of flight attendants on a plane can vary by the size of the plane and the airline.

 However, there can be exceptions depending on the airline you are flying with, though a tip is by no means expected like it is when in a restaurant, for example.

-What is a Flight Attendant’s Work Schedule Like?
+Flight Attendant’s Have a Unique Work Schedule

 A flight attendant’s work schedule can vary substantially depending on seniority and the airline a flight attendant works for.